QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 Using Jupyter Online
 ---------------------------

-If you have access to a cloud based solution for Jupyter, then that is typically an easy solution
+If you have access to a cloud-based solution for Jupyter, then that is typically an easy solution

 * Students: ask your department if these resources are available
 * Universities and workgroups: email `contact@quantecon.org <mailto:contact@quantecon.org">`_ for